Values, variables, and pointers

 Ephemeral reference expressions

 We call the reference expressions formed through temporary materialization ephemeral reference expressions.
-They still refer to an object with storage, but it may be storage that will not outlive the full expression.
-Because the storage is only temporary, we impose restrictions on where these reference expressions can be used: their address can only be taken implicitly as part of a method call whose self
+They still refer to an object with storage, but it may be storage that will not outlive the full expression, and so it can’t be used where a durable reference is expected.

 Value expressions